connor-mcclellan/nrao/README.md

  - [X] Make flux v. flux plots with spectral index lines
      - [X] Include error bars
      - [X] Log scale
- - [X] Incorporated 'rejected' and 'accepted' as columns in the source catalog, so that sources can be rejected at any point in the procedure
+ - [X] Incorporate 'rejected' and 'accepted' as columns in the source catalog, so that sources can be rejected at any point in the procedure
  - [X] Reject sources that have aperture sum lower than `annulus_median*aperture_npix`
+ - [ ]
  - [ ] Use final master catalog to create flux histograms
  - [ ] Repeat analysis on W51IRS2, AKA W51n